 How to use your U-PASS

-Your new U-PASS will ready for use within 24 to 48 hours after you purchase it or a week before the quarter starts.
+Your new U-PASS will ready for use within 12 to 24 hours after you purchase it or a week before the quarter starts.
 Students, please see the academic calendar for more specifics.

-To activate your U-PASS, you must tap it on an ORCA card reader within 60 days of issuance.
-ORCA card readers are found at the front of buses or mounted on a wall or pole at Link, Sounder or Swift stations.
+To use your U-PASS on a transit service, tap it on an ORCA card reader.
+These readers are found at the front of buses or mounted on a wall or pole at Link, Sounder or Swift stations.
 At RapidRide stations you have the option to tap on the ORCA reader at the station or on the bus as you enter.
 After tapping, wait for the green light to indicate your card was accepted.

 On a bus, you tap the reader just once, when you board.
 For Sound Transit’s Link light rail and Sounder commuter trains, tap the reader once before entering the train for proof of payment and tap again at your destination station as you leave.